toa-io/toa/runtime/cli/readme.md

 $ toa replay --title "should add numbers"
 ```

-If a path is a context directory (containing `context.toa.yaml` file), samples for components within
+If the path is a Context root (containing `context.toa.yaml` file), samples for components within the Context will be
-the context will be found and replayed sequentially.
+found and replayed sequentially.

 ### export manifest